Being a responsible dog owner

 Where you cannot take your dog

-Please remember that dogs are not allowed on or off leash in the following places:
+Please remember that dogs are not allowed on or off leash in the following places (fines may apply):

 Companion animal management